© Farah N. Mawani, Farahway Global, 2013

 The program was created and designed by Farah N. Mawani, based on research combined with her personal experience of prolonged complex trauma and recovery.
 The program was piloted in Regent Park with support from a City of Toronto Community Recreation Grant in partnership/collaboration with Houselink, Regent Park Community Health Centre, TD Centre of Learning, and 416 Community Support for Women.
 Regent Park was selected as the pilot site to promote mental health for residents during their community’s physical and social transformation.
 Walking through their community with groups of peers keeps them connected to it as it changes physically and socially by the day.
 Shared leadership of their walking groups empowers walkers to collectively lead the shaping of their community through that change.

 Farah was selected as recipient of the 2015 City of Toronto Access Award for Disability Issues by a community panel; and 2015/16 Centre for Social Innovation Agent of Change: City Builder for creating and leading Building Roads Together.
-Building Roads Together received a Healthier Cities and Communities grant, from the Dalla Lana School of Public Health, University of Toronto, Toronto Public Health, and the Wellesley Institute, to evaluate, enhance, and expand Building Roads Together, in partnership with the Canadian Centre on Disability Studies and ELLICSR Health, Wellness, and Cancer Survivorship Centre, University Health Network.
+Building Roads Together received a Healthier Cities and Communities grant, from the Dalla Lana School of Public Health, University of Toronto, Toronto Public Health, and the Wellesley Institute, to evaluate, enhance, and expand Building Roads Together, in partnership with Dr. Sarah Flicker, Faculty of Environmental Studies, York University, and Dr. Stephanie Nixon, Director, International Centre for Disability and Rehabilitation.